shwei/yo-bow/README.md

 A Bunyan logger instance that outputs in a non-JSON format

 ## Motivation
 Bunyan outputs in JSON format.
-It is great for processing the logs programmatically, but I had a hard time to read the logs in that format.
-So I wrote this wrapper function that returns a Bunyan logger instance and outputs in a more readable format to human.
+It is great for processing the logs programmatically, but I had a hard time sift through the logs in that format during my local development.
+So I wrote this wrapper function that returns a Bunyan logger instance that outputs to a more readable format.

 ## Build status
 [![Build Status](https://travis-ci.org/shwei/yo-bow.svg?branch=master)](https://travis-ci.org/shwei/yo-bow)